Certora/Documentation/docs/ref-manual/cvl/statements.md

 a rule, while the `assert` statement is used to specify the expected behavior of contract functions.

-During verification, the Prover will ignore any {ref}`model` that causes the `require` expressions to evaluate to false.
+During verification, the Prover will ignore any {term}`model` that causes the `require` expressions to evaluate to false.
 Unlike Solidity, the `require` statement does not contain a descriptive message, because the Prover will never consider an example where the `require` statement evaluates to `false`.